 This report is updated annually every February/March.
 Historical reports are located in the Data Files section of MI School Data.
 See the Recently Posted Reports page for when the report was last updated.

-Cross-tabulated subgroup data was added to this report beginning with school year 2017-18.
-Early Middle College, foster care and military connected subgroups were also added beginning with this year.
+- Cross-tabulated subgroup data were added to this report beginning with school year 2017-18.
+Early Middle College, foster care and military connected subgroups were also added this year.

 Use the Location and Report Settings to review graduation and dropout rates by different categories such as school year and rate year (4-year, 5-year or 6-year rates).
 Data can also be filtered by categories such as race/ethnicity, gender, economically disadvantaged, English learners, homeless, migrant, foster care, Early Middle College, military connected and students with disabilities.